 It’s not often that we get the opportunity to host such a collection of policy-makers.
 We took this responsibility to heart and made sure the facility represented all of the capabilities of SolarWorld in the Americas.

-The tour was lead by, Gordon Brinser, president of SolarWorld Industries America Inc., who gave a detailed overview of the manufacturing process, from processing polysilicon to shipping a completed solar panel.
+The tour was lead by, Gordon Brinser, president of SolarWorld Industries America Inc., who gave a detailed overview of the solar panel manufacturing process, from processing polysilicon to shipping a completed solar panel.

 Left to right: Gordon Brinser, Marvin Talbert, Sen. Lisa Murkowski, Sen. Ron Wyden, Mukesh Dulani

 This was Oregon Senator Ron Wyden’s third visit to our facility, so he kind of hung back and we chatted.
 He asked me how the team was doing with all the market pressure from the Far East.
 I told him that the team preferred to be running at 100 mph with our hair on fire everyday but that we understood the market conditions and were willing to do whatever was necessary to make SolarWorld successful.